This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 He smiles at her, then rolls over facing the wall.
 Sarah rolls to face her window, counting the stars until she falls asleep.

-The next morning, they awake to the sound of crashing.
-Peter and Sarah both jump out of bed and run into the kitchen where the sound originated.
-They see Gloria standing on a chair holding her tan cotton skirts in one hand, broom in the other.
+The next morning, they awaken to crashing in the kitchen.
+Peter and Sarah both jump out of bed and run into the kitchen.
+Gloria stands on a chair holding her tan cotton skirts in one hand, broom in the other.

-She squeals, beating the floor with the broom in a panic.
+Gloria squeals, beating the floor with the broom in a panic.
 “There is a rat in this room!
 Those useless cats I swear!”
 Her words are earsplitting.
 “I don’t care if they’re everywhere all the time.
+I don’t care if their supposed to be sacred, either.
 I hate them, and want the scoundrel out!”

-She beats the floor a few more times, breaking bits of straw from it.
-Sarah and Peter look at each other and burst into laughter.
+Gloria beats the floor a few more times, breaking bits of straw from the broom.
+Sarah and Peter look at each other, bursting into laughter.
 Luke finally comes running through the front door with a farm scythe.

-He looks around the room, scythe at the ready.
-“What is all the crashing I hear?”
+Luke looks around the room, scythe at the ready.
+“What is all the crashing?”

 Sarah can’t control her laughter.
 “Don’t worry father- Mother seems - to have stumbled - onto a rat’s nest that - the cats missed.”
 Sarah tries to catch her breath as she holds her stomach with her left hand.

-Luke sighs and lets his body relax.
+Luke sighs, relaxing.
 He rolls his eyes, chuckling, and looks for the rat.
-He holds out a hand to Gloria, who refuses until someone kills the rat.
+He holds out a hand to Gloria.
+She refuses until someone kills the rat.
 It takes all three of them to catch the rodent.
 Luke takes it out into the woods away from Gloria and her broom.
 Peter and Sarah get dressed and greet the day with a smile.
 Peter walks outside to start his chores with Luke.
 Sarah sits down in the kitchen with Gloria to begin new lessons on knitting.
 She still hasn’t figured out how to hold those infernal knitting needles the right way.

 Later on that afternoon, after all her chores are done, Sarah sneaks off into the woods.
 She takes her old wooden play sword along.
 Using a tree as an opponent, she tries her best to imitate the fighting style her father showed Peter.
 She twirls and strikes the tree just as Peter had.
 Little bits of bark fall to the ground, but it doesn’t feel the way she thought it would.
 With slumped shoulders, she leans against the tree and slides down.
-Her arms hang on her knees, and she leans her head back in defeat.
+Her arms hang on her knees.
+She leans her head back, closing her eyes in defeat.
 A snap startles her.
-She jumps to her feet.
-She holds the wooden sword at the ready.
-She puts a hand to her chest when she realizes it’s only Peter, trying to sneak up on her.
+She jumps to her feet, holding the wooden sword at the ready.
+She puts a hand to her chest when Peter walks from behind the tree.

 Peter puts his hands out in front of him.
 “Whoa now, I don’t want you to hurt me with the big bad wooden sword!”
 He falls to his knees, hands clasped together in front of him.
 “No, please spare me!”

-She looks at Peter on her right, chin on her shoulder.
+Sarah looks at Peter, chin on her right shoulder.
 “You almost got hurt you know?”
 Her mouth curves into a smile, and she leans her shoulder into his.

-He leans over with his elbows on his knees and looks at her.
+Peter leans over with his elbows on his knees and looks at her.
 “You really want to learn don’t you?”
 He watches her nod.
 She stares at the ground, drawing circles in the snow with the sword.
-Turning, he puts his left hand on the log and his right arm on his left leg, and looks at her.
+Turning, Peter puts his left hand on the log.
+Resting his right arm on his left leg, he looks at her.
 “Tell you what, one day I’ll teach you for real.”
 He leans back, crossing his hands and throwing them to the side.
 “No play swords, and one day when your father won’t protest.”
 He smiles at her widening eyes.

-She looks into Peter’s blue eyes, grinning.
-“That would be wonderful.”
-She keeps grinning until Peter takes her in another headlock and rubs her hair with his fist.
+Sarah keeps grinning until Peter takes her in another headlock and rubs her hair with his fist.
 They stop when Luke calls for them.
-They get up and race back to the cottage.
+Getting up, they race back to the cottage.
 When they get there, Gloria has supper prepared, and they must wash before eating.

 Luke looks at Sarah.
 “So, dear, how are your lessons coming?”

-Sarah grins, as she grabs her knitting from the rocking chair in the corner of the kitchen.
+Sarah grins as she grabs her knitting from the rocking chair in the corner of the kitchen.
+She shows off her newest pair of socks.
 Luke nods with a grin, taking a huge bite of meat.
 They finish supper in a fork clanking silence, and then head off to bed.